training4developers/ng2-widgets-app/README.md

 $ npm run webpack
 ```

 Step 8.
-Open your favorite text editor (such as [https://atom.io/](Atom) or (https://code.visualstudio.com)[Visual Studio Code]), and modify the files in the **src/www** folder.
+Open your favorite text editor (such as [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com)), and modify the files in the **src/www** folder.
 When file changes are saved, **webpack** will automatically transpile and bundle the application code and assets, and deploy it to the **dist** folder.
 To see the changes, reload your web browser.

 ## Running Unit Tests